'The ball stopped going in the hoop': Late second half cold spell sends Husker men's hoops to 0-4 in Big Ten

 Trailing by six with 6:54 left, Nebraska scored just two points over the next five minutes as Michigan State extended its lead to 16.
 Nebraska was 1-for-5 from the field in that stretch, while Michigan State was 5-for-8.

-It was reminiscent of Nebraska's loss at Indiana one month prior, when NU shot 38% from the floor and 23% from three-point range in a 13-point loss.
+It was reminiscent of Nebraska's loss at Indiana one month earlier, when NU shot 38% from the floor and 23% from three-point range in a 13-point loss.

 "It's how it is for us right now.
 It's how the ball is bouncing," Hoiberg said.
 "We've still got to take the good ones.
 We still had a couple bad possessions, bad shots, and we've got to limit those.